yw652/Euler-Problem/README.md

 # Euler-Problem
-Problems on Euler and Hacker Rank
+Problems on Euler and Hacker Rank, written in Python